TappNetwork/Filament-Forum/README.md

 # Filament Forum

-A forum and comments package for Filament apps.
+A forum package for Filament apps that provides both admin and frontend resources for managing forums and forum posts.

+## Requirements

+- PHP 8.1+
+- Laravel 10+
+- Filament 4.0+

 ## Installation